 And then there is reigning World Chess Champion Magnus Carlsen, a highly emotional chess player (yes, there is such a thing) who refuses to talk to interviewers after bad losses.

 Some Norwegians see him as a self-centered sore loser who needs to grow up, others say it is a part of his much-needed “vinnerskalle” (winners mentality).
 This “vinnerskalle” cost Magnus 30.000 USD when he didn’t show up to a press conference during the 2016 World Chess Championship.

 Unfortunately, we can't have it both ways with a free, individualistic population combined with a true altruistic society.
 But Janteloven is not good for our minds.

 Although a Scandinavian mindset, Janteloven has influence everywhere.
 And the first step in reforming the law is to break the first rule - accept the biological fact that you are indeed special.

-By proxy, that means that everyone else is special as well.
-Everyone has their own journey and their own story to tell, so there is no reason to compare yourselves to others.
+By extension, this implies that everyone else is unique too.
+Each person has their own path to follow and their own story to share, which means there is no rationale for making comparisons to others.

 For the next step, think about those crabs in the bucket.
 Are you holding people back, or are you holding yourself back because of other people?
 Is that the type of person you want to be?

 The last step is to stay true to your personal beliefs and values.
 While Elton John famously said that "sorry" seems to be the hardest word, those living under Janteloven will all agree that "no" is by far the hardest.

 However, people accept Janteloven for a reason.
 One simply needs to avoid standing out, conform to the group’s choices, and forsake individuality.
 It may be a life without ambition, but it can be quite comfortable if one doesn’t resist it.